AliciaGR5/The_Metagenomics_dispatch/README.md

 ### 3. SQM_table_en.sh
 This tool is the crown jewel!
 This is just an example script so you can figure out how is this tool used, but you should read https://github.com/jtamames/SqueezeMeta to perform your perfect metagenome analysis

+### 4. Rmv_line.sh
+SqueezeMeta generates a lot of tables, but if you want to work with them in R (or with any other language or tool), you should remove the first line because it is not a 'data line.'
+It contains information that can sometimes cause issues when working with the data

+### 5. Rmv_loop.sh
+It's just if you want to create a loop and make your life easier